Charles Ives: Career

-Soon after he graduated from Yale in 1898, he started work in the actuarial department of the Mutual Life Insurance Company of New York.
+Following graduation, Ives started work in the actuarial department of the Mutual Life Insurance Company of New York.
 In 1899, Ives moved to employment with the insurance agency Charles H. Raymond & Co., where he stayed until 1906.
 In 1907, upon the failure of Raymond & Co., he and his friend Julian Myrick formed their own insurance agency Ives & Co., which later became Ives & Myrick, where he remained until he retired.

 During his career as an insurance executive and actuary, Ives devised creative ways to structure life-insurance packages for people of means, which laid the foundation of the modern practice of estate planning.
 His Life Insurance with Relation to Inheritance Tax, published in 1918, was well received.
 As a result of this he achieved considerable fame in the insurance industry of his time, with many of his business peers surprised to learn that he was also a composer.
 In his spare time, he composed music and, until his marriage, worked as an organist in Danbury and New Haven as well as Bloomfield, New Jersey, and New York City.

 In 1907, Ives suffered the first of several "heart attacks" (as he and his family called them) that he had throughout his life.
 These attacks may have been psychological in origin rather than physical.
 Stuart Feder questions the legitimacy of these heart attacks, as he could not find any medical confirmation of them in previous reports.
 According to Feder, "For the only reliable information tells us that he suffered from palpitations, not pain, the cardinal symptom of heart attack."
 Following his recovery from the 1907 attack, Ives entered into one of the most creative periods of his life as a composer.